Posting USA

-Basic information on employee deployment in the USA
+Basic information on employee secondment USA

-Success factors in employee secondment
+Success factors in the secondment of employees

 Tips for personnel selection

-The online magazine "Personnel Today" has created a short guide that can support an initial decision.
-The English acronym "COPE" (roughly: to create, to master) is used here as a guide and stands for the following initial criteria, among others, which are decisive for obtaining a U.S. work visa:
+The online magazine "Personnel Today" has a short guide which can support an initial decision.
+The English acronym "COPE" (roughly: to create, to master) is used here as a guide and stands for the following initial criteria, which are decisive for obtaining a U.S. work visa, among other things.
+However, not all criteria are to be considered with the same importance, yet they all play a role in obtaining the visa.

 1. Criminal and prior immigration history